ruippeixotog/scalafbp/README.md

 docker run -d -p 3569:3569 ruippeixotog/scalafbp:0.1.0-SNAPSHOT
 ```

 An embedded version of the NoFlo UI will be available on port 3569.
-Currently, you need to log in with a GitHub account in order to use the Scala runtime - that is a temporary restriction.
-After you authenticate yourself, the "ScalaFBP Runtime" will appear on the list of runtimes and you'll be ready to create projects using it.
+After you click the "Login" button (no authentication is needed), the "ScalaFBP Runtime" will appear on the list of runtimes and you'll be ready to create projects using it.

 ## Architecture Overview